 Many small businesses source their products from local or regional manufacturers, rather than relying on cross-country or international distribution systems.
 They also maintain smaller storefronts in shopping centers or standalone buildings, rather than building massive box stores that create urban sprawl and then deteriorate when the business moves on.
 This holiday season, give a gift to the environment and to future generations by supporting the sustainable business model that small businesses advocate.

 Small businesses currently employ 77 million Americans, and they accounted for 65 percent of all net new jobs over the past 17 years.
-These jobs go to local workers, not workers who will relocate from another state or country.
+These jobs go to local workers, like your neighbors and your friends.
 When you spend your holiday budget at a local business, you’re giving local workers the gift of employment opportunities and prosperity.

 Regardless of what community you live in and what winter holidays you celebrate, there are plenty of reasons for you to shop local this holiday season.
 When spent at a local business, your holiday budget can bring joy to your family and your community at the same time.
 Take the pledge to buy local, and start spreading holiday cheer in your community.